lukearend/scratch/README.md

 *The robot is balancing somewhat well, but one of the wheels is a little bit jerky; almost as if it is lagging behind the other wheel.*

 Switch off the robot and check that both wheels are tightened into the axle properly.
 If a wheel has become loose, it must be removed off and the axle must be tightened with a small hex key.

+## Acknowledgments

+Thanks to Profs.
+Nathan Lindquist and Adam Johnson at Bethel University for their mentorship and guidance throughout this project.